bolderflight/spaaro/README.md

 ### Contributing
 We welcome code contributions, bug reports, suggested enhancements, and assistance with documentation or testing.
 Please use the repo's issue tracking system to identify potential bugs and suggested enhancements.
 Please issue pull requests for making code contributions and assisting with documentation.
 If you have an idea to contribute and are unsure of the best approach, please contact us at support@bolderflight.com to discuss.

 When issuing a bug report, please be specific about the microprocessor used to find the bug.
-Also please include code and steps necessary to produce the bug.
-We need to be able to reliably produce the bug in order to identify the problem and develop solutions.
+Also please include code and steps necessary to reproduce the bug.
+We need to be able to reliably reproduce the bug in order to identify the problem and develop solutions.

 ### Design Principles
 The following are several of our design principles, which enable us to develop flight systems with a focus on data quality, reliability, and robustness,

 1. Synchronize data collection to the IMU or INS data ready interrupt.
 Collect all updated sensor data, then apply filtering and estimation and compute control law outputs.
 Set a timer based on the start of data collection for sending actuator commands.
-This approach minimizes latency between sensing and actuation by ensuring that all sensor data is updated before filtering and that all sensor data, filters, and real-time estimation has been completed for running the control laws.
-The time for actuation fixes the latency at a pre-determined value, so the system has extremely high levels of determinism and control law robustness to the fixed latency can be analyzed.
+This approach minimizes latency between sensing and actuation by ensuring that all data is updated before the next layer of software uses that data.
+The timer for actuation fixes the latency at a pre-determined value, so the system has extremely high levels of determinism and control law robustness to the fixed latency can be analyzed.

 2. Avoid dynamic memory allocation or large, local memory allocation.
 This approach provides high levels of determinism by minimizing the likelihood of running out of memory during operation.

 3. Push checks and errors to compile time rather than run time.
 Similar to above, we would like to avoid run time errors at all cost.
 Compile time errors also provide better feedback on the error source, enhancing debugging.

-4. Focus on simple UI's for the end-user.
-The UI should be tailored for the end-user, presenting the most simplified set of options possible.
-A farmer will need far fewer configuration options than a hobbyist or a researcher.
-The farmer also likely doesn't care about flying altitude or speed.
-Present options to them in metrics that matter given the mission (altitude and airspeed's relationship with survey data resolution and time).
+4. The UI should be tailored for the end-user, presenting the most simplified set of options possible.
+For example, a precision-ag farmer will need far fewer configuration options than a hobbyist or a researcher.
+The farmer also likely doesn't know or care about flying altitude or speed.
+Present options to them in metrics that matter given the mission (altitude and airspeed's relationship with survey data resolution and time is far more meaningful).
 Simpler interfaces lead to more reliable flights.

 ### Best Practices
 The following are best practices when developing software for Bolder Flight.